Search This Site

 Size

-Mini-ATX Computer CaseDetermined in part by the form factor of your motherboard, you will want to ensure that the case you get ha sufficient size to handle all the components you want to install.
+computer tower casesDetermined in part by the form factor of your motherboard, you will want to ensure that the case you get has sufficient size to handle all the components you want to install.
 For a home office computer, you may not need a full tower case, and can go with a smaller form factor such as mini-ATX or micro-ATX.
 With smaller form factors, you can go with a smaller case.
-For gaming computers however, you will need to ensure that you have room for a few different components.

-Today's graphics cards can measure as much as 12 inches long, so you will need to ensure enough room from to back, keeping in mind that the drive bays will also take up room in the front.
+Graphics cards can measure as much as 12 inches long, so you will need to ensure enough room from front to back, keeping in mind that the drive bays will also take up room in the front.
 If you are planning to use an aftermarket heatsink for improved CPU cooling, you'll want to ensure that you have enough room from side to side.
 Some heatsinks can get quite tall, and you may need as much as 8 inches of clearance from the top of the motherboard.

 If you will be installing multiple drives, make sure that you have enough drive bays to install them all.
 You will also want to take into consideration room for running your cables.
 Some computer tower cases will include room behind the motherboard to run cables to the various locations within the case.